Edible Education Experience

 • Jones, a regular customer at K Restaurant in College Park, tells Chef-Owner Kevin Fonzo that OJA’s cafeteria has no hot food service because the former cafeteria cook retired.
 Agbonkhese asks Chef Kevin if he’d help develop a healthy lunch menu for the PreK-8 Seventh-day Adventist school, which follows an all-vegetarian diet.
 Chef Kevin volunteers to cook lunch for OJA at his nearby restaurant four days a week with volunteer parents delivering it to OJA.

-• Partnership with the Florida Hospital For Children (FHFC) Center for Child and Family Wellness begins.
-Clinical team and FHFC’s Mission:Fit Possible health and wellness edutainers give regular, healthy lifestyles presentations to OJA students with fun, engaging students activities.
+• Partnership with AdventHealth Childrens (then Florida Hospital For Children), Center for Child and Family Wellness begins.
+Clinical team and AdventHealth’s Mission:Fit Possible health and wellness edutainers give regular, healthy lifestyle presentations to OJA students with fun, engaging students activities.

-• Janice Banks, OJA School Board Member, and Chef Sarah Cahill get involved.
+• Janice Banks, OJA School Board Member, and Sarah Cahill, Certified Raw Food Chef, get involved.

 • OJA garden wins Best School Garden award in statewide competition sponsored by University of Florida, Epcot International Flower & Garden Festival and Florida Federation of Garden Clubs.

-• OJA task force, sponsored by Florida Hospital Community Impact and Florida Hospital Church, attends Alice Water’s three-day Edible Schoolyard (ESY) Teacher Academy in Berkeley, CA. Upon return, volunteers dub program ESY Orlando at OJA (OJA/ESY).
+• OJA task force, sponsored by AdventHealth Central Florida Division Community Impact and Hospital Church (then Florida Hospital Church), attends Alice Water’s three-day Edible Schoolyard (ESY) Teacher Academy in Berkeley, CA. Upon return, volunteers dub program ESY Orlando at OJA (OJA/ESY).

 • Chefs Kevin and Sarah pilot a once-a-week cooking class called Nutritional Science Lab for OJA students for nine weeks.
 Teaching is held in a make-shift kitchen classroom.
 Whole Foods Market of Winter Park sponsors ingredients.
 After initial nine weeks, 5th graders petition the OJA School Board to “Save Our Cooking Class!”
 The Board agrees to fund Sarah Cahill as Chef Instructor.